Birdhill: Railway line

 Birdhill railway station is on the Limerick–Ballybrophy railway line.

 A January 2012 national newspaper article suggested that Irish Rail was expected to seek permission from the National Transport Authority to close the line.
-An enhanced timetable was in force during 2012 however the service was again reduced from February 2013.
+An enhanced timetable was in force during 2012 however the service was again reduced from February 2013..

+Currently, Birdhill railway station is served by two weekday trains each way on the Limerick–Ballybrophy railway line and a skeleton service on the Limerick to Nenagh Commuter Service.
+There is a plan to increase this service to twice an hour by 2040.